Actor, Director [Ngāti Mahanga, Tainui]

-Manurewa-bred Kiel McNaughton followed study at Unitec and stunt work with a role as beloved Shortland Street nurse James 'Scotty' Scott.
-With wife Kerry Warkia he founded Brown Sugar Apple Grunt Productions in 2006, directing acclaimed wannabe famous satire Auckland Daze and NZ’s first web series for kids, Nia’s Extra Ordinary Life.
-McNaughton's award-winning play The Mooncake and the Kumara explored his Māori, Chinese and Pākehā roots.
+Manurewa-bred Kiel McNaughton followed stunt work and study at Unitec with a five year stint, playing beloved Shortland Street nurse James 'Scotty' Scott.
+Alongside his wife Kerry Warkia, he founded Brown Sugar Apple Grunt Productions in 2006, directing acclaimed wannabe famous satire Auckland Daze, and Nia’s Extra Ordinary Life, New Zealand’s first web series for kids.
+McNaughton has also directed for This is Piki and Filthy Rich.
+Award-winning 2015 play The Mooncake and the Kumara — co-written with his cousin Mei-Lin Te Puea Hansen — explores the family's Māori, Chinese and Pākehā roots.

 Nia’s Extra Ordinary Life follows the adventures of Nia (Shania Gilmour), a 10-year-old girl living in the seaside town of Tinopai in Northland.
 “Nothing exciting ever happens here” begins Nia, but the ordinary soon becomes extra ordinary thanks to the power of her imagination — brought to life via onscreen animation.
 Made by the team behind Auckland Daze (writer/producer Kerry Warkia, and writer/director Kiel McNaughton), Aotearoa’s first web series for children also screened on Māori Television.
 Listener critic Fiona Rae called it “heavy on imagination and creativity and very cute”.